openslide/openslide.github.io/Download/index.markdown

 Python
 ------
-There is an OpenSlide binding for Python available at:
+An alternative Python binding to OpenSlide is available at:
 <http://www.osc.edu/~kerwin/pyOpenSlide/>

 Version Control